Pima County Sheriff's Department: Sheriffs

-Notable past sheriffs include Arizona pioneers such as Peter Rainsford Brady, Charles Alexander Shibell, Robert H. Paul, Robert Nelson Leatherwood, and Benjamin Franklin Daniels.
+Past sheriffs include Arizona pioneers such as Peter Rainsford Brady, Charles Alexander Shibell, Robert H. Paul, Robert Nelson Leatherwood, and Benjamin Franklin Daniels.

 Edward F. Echols (1936–1946)

-One of the most interesting of Pima County's Sheriffs was Ed Echols.
-According to historian David Leighton, of the Arizona Daily Star newspaper, Ed Echols was born in Stockdale, Texas in 1879.
+One of the most interesting of Pima County's sheriffs was Ed Echols.
+According to historian David Leighton, of the Arizona Daily Star newspaper, Ed Echols was born in Stockdale, Texas, in 1879.
 As a teenager he helped his father on cattle drives up the old Chisholm Trail.
-In 1902, along with his brother Art he traveled by wagon to Cochise County, Arizona where he worked selling cords of wood and also as a ranch hand.
+In 1902, along with his brother Art he traveled by wagon to Cochise County, Arizona, where he worked selling cords of wood and also as a ranch hand.
 Five years later he went on tour with the Miller Brothers 101 Wild West Show, touring cities like New York and Chicago.
 On the tour, he also befriended future film actor Tom Mix whom he would remain friends with for years to come.

-In 1912, Echols traveled to Calgary, Alberta, Canada for the first Frontier Days and Cowboy Championship Contest (later known as the Calgary Stampede).
-He competed against the best ropers in the world and garner the title of World's Champion Roper.
+In 1912, Echols traveled to Calgary, Alberta, Canada for the first Frontier Days and Cowboy Championship Contest (later the Calgary Stampede).
+He competed against the best ropers in the world and garnered the title of World's Champion Roper.

-In 1921, he homesteaded land near Mescal, Arizona (located southeast of Tucson) and its believed this land would become part of the larger Double X Ranch that he would come to own.
-Three years later, Leighton Kramer, an Easterner who wintered in Tucson, Arizona conceived the idea of a rodeo and rodeo parade in Tucson and turned to Echols for advice on creation of what would be called La Fiesta de Los Vaqueros.
-For his many years of involvement in the Tucson rodeo he would later gain the nickname "Mr. Rodeo."
+In 1921, he homesteaded land near Mescal, Arizona southeast of Tucson.
+It is believed this land became part of the larger Double X Ranch that he came to own.
+Three years later, Leighton Kramer, an Easterner who wintered in Tucson, Arizona conceived the idea of a rodeo and rodeo parade in Tucson and turned to Echols for advice on creation of the La Fiesta de Los Vaqueros.
+For his many years of involvement in the Tucson rodeo he would gain the nickname "Mr. Rodeo."

-In 1934, Echols ran for sheriff of Pima County, even going so far as to have his friend and movie star Will Rogers campaign for him but still lost the election.
+In 1934, Echols ran for sheriff of Pima County, even having his friend and movie star Will Rogers campaign for him, but still lost the election.
 Two years later he ran again and won.

 From 1936 to 1946 Echols served as sheriff of Pima County.
-He chose Herb Wood as his Undersheriff and when he first entered office he had only six deputies for the whole county.
-He brought the County Jail up to standard and improved the office filing system.
-For the year 1939, he reported his men had recovered $30,408 of stolen property, transported 54 prisoners to the State Prison in Florence, Arizona and served 915 subpoenas.
+He chose Herb Wood as his undersheriff and when he first entered office he had only six deputies for the whole county.
+He brought the county jail up to standard and improved the office filing system.
+For the year 1939, he reported his men had recovered $30,408 of stolen property, transported 54 prisoners to the state prison in Florence, Arizona, and served 915 subpoenas.

-By 1944, his staff had increased to 24, which included 12 deputies in Tucson, 4 in Ajo, 1 in Marana, 1 in Arivaca, 3 jailers, 1 matron and 2 cooks.
-Two years later he ran unsuccessfully for sheriff but later would serve many years as a Constable, retiring in 1962.
-He would pass away in 1969.
+By 1944, his staff had increased to 24 with 12 deputies in Tucson, 4 in Ajo, 1 in Marana, 1 in Arivaca, 3 jailers, 1 matron and 2 cooks.
+In 1946 he ran unsuccessfully for sheriff but later served many years as a constable, retiring in 1962.
+He died in 1969.